Hyperchalk/hyperchalk.github.io/src/index.md

 self-hosted, it collects rich log data appropriate for learning analytics purposes and it integrates with learning management systems – such as Moodle – using the LTI 1.3 Advantage standard.

+🏆 Hyperchalk is award-winning software: We won the best demo award on the European Conference of Technology Enhanced Learning 2022.

 If you use Hyperchalk in your scientific work, please cite this paper ([cite as bib][bib]):

 > Lukas Menzel, Sebastian Gombert, Daniele Di Mitri and Hendrik Drachsler.
 "Superpowers in the